 Clone Files or Directories

 The clone result is a metadata copy only, where all the files still reference the same underlying object storage blocks.
 That is why a clone behaves the same in every way as its originals.
-When either of them go through actual file data modification, the affected data blocks are copied on write and become new blocks after write, while the unchanged part of the files remains the same, still referencing the original blocks.
+Upon any file data modification, new data is written to new object storage blocks, with its associating metadata redirected to the new blocks as well (ROW, Redirect-on-Write), while the unchanged part of the files remains the same, still referencing the original blocks.
+And just like native JuiceFS files, random write on a clone can result in file fragmentations, which will be compacted in background jobs in order to improve read performance.

-Clones take up both file system storage space (including inodes) and metadata engine storage space.
-Pay special attention when making clones on large-size directories.
+- Although object storage data is not actually copied, clones take up both file system storage space (including inodes) and metadata engine storage space.
+This increases storage costs.
+Pay special attention when cloning large directories.

 juicefs clone SRC DST